Types of Aid

 Federal Unsubsidized Stafford Loan

-- Must be enrolled at least half-time (three hours per semester) and enrolled as a degree-seeking student.
+- Requires at least half-time enrollment (three hours per semester) in a degree program

 Graduate Diversity Scholarships

 The Graduate School offers scholarships to students who will increase program diversity and strengthen service to various cultural communities.
 For more information or to apply, visit Graduate Diversity Scholarships.

 Please contact your tribe to find out about educational benefits available.

 In your community, inquire about scholarships available from your local Chamber of Commerce, church, civic groups, library, etc.

 Apply for scholarships free online at the following websites:

 The government has established a website that includes information on colleges and financial aid for Americans with disabilities - www.disability.gov.

 Research scholarships for minority students via the following websites: